almostengr/almostengr.github.io/docs/lifestyle/2020/2020-08-20-nsbe-46-engineering-the-revolution.md

 * what are you willing to give up if your first ask (salary, vacation) is not available to negotiated
 * role pay before you have to negotiate

-### Excute: The Meeting
+### Execute: The Meeting

-* set up the conversation, mention in the meeting invite what teh purpose of the meeting is
+* set up the conversation, mention in the meeting invite what the purpose of the meeting is
-* set the tone; friendly converstation; dont take it personally; dont overshare, try to stick to your point and value statement
+* set the tone; friendly conversation; do not take it personally; do not overshare, try to stick to your point and value statement
-* "go to the balcony"... otherwords, look at it from outside the box; there's a different view from the stage vs the audience
+* "go to the balcony"... other words, look at it from outside the box; there's a different view from the stage vs the audience

-### interative process
+### interactive process

 * continuously work on this sill over time